 -

-Districts and divisions of Uttar Pradesh — 75 districts across 18 divisions.
+Administrative divisions — 75 districts across 18 divisions

 -

-Geographical features — Terai region, Bundelkhand plateau, Vindhya ranges.
+Geographical regions — Terai, Bundelkhand plateau, Vindhya ranges

 -

-Agriculture in UP — sugarcane (UP is India’s largest producer), wheat, rice, potato, mentha (mint).
+Agriculture — sugarcane (UP is India’s largest producer), wheat, rice, potato, mentha (mint)

 -

-Industries in UP — sugar mills, leather industry (Agra, Kanpur), carpet weaving (Bhadohi), glass industry (Firozabad).
+Industries — leather (Agra, Kanpur), carpet weaving (Bhadohi), glass (Firozabad), sugar mills

 -